 - things to do before you start your application form

 - the review process

-Understanding what funders are trying to achieve with their overall research portfolio, what types of research they will fund to achieve this and what level of risk they are willing to take is essential.
+Make sure you research your funders carefully to get a good understanding of what they are looking for in a proposal.
+It is essential to acknowledge what funders are trying to achieve with their overall research portfolio, what types of research they will award to achieve this, and what level of risk they are willing to take.
 Choosing the right funder and grant is an important decision.
 Getting it wrong could seriously damage your chances before you have even started writing.
-Make sure you research funders carefully to get a good understanding of what funders are looking for.

 The review process used will vary according to funder and grant type, but some general principles apply to all funding rounds.
 Here we explain the review process, and who will be involved in it, and give some hints and tips about interviews and what to do if you are unsuccessful.